-You've do your research and you probably realise that the best way to accelerate your internal innovation efforts is to partner with fintech statups.
+You've done your research and you probably realise that the best way to accelerate your internal innovation efforts is to partner with fintech statups.
 As you already know, working with true innovators can be a 'win-win' and the best way for an organisation to bring true innovation into the building.

 Totally agree.
 But how?

 There is a sea of startups out there.
 Everything from early-stage (the proverbial 2 people in a garage) through to growth-stage companies (who could've been funded by your competitors and are already working with them!).
 It can be a minefield figuring out who to work with.
 Beyond this, it's incredibly resource-intensive.
 Just doing a desktop market scan can take weeks and then meeting with companies and building a relationship... well that can take months.